 How To Store This Dish

-- This dish can be made with either butter or a butter alternative to keep it dairy free.
+- This cranberry pumpkin seed stuffing can be made with either butter or a butter alternative to keep it dairy free.
 I generally go with the the dairy free option and use Olive Oil Smart Balance.

 - The key to a good slow cooker stuffing is to add the liquid broth to the bread cubes slowly to reach the consistency you prefer.
 This requires paying careful attention while adding the liquid.
 If you like a dressing that maintains a cube-like texture such as the one pictured, don't overdue the liquids.
 For those who prefer a very moist, pudding-like stuffing, you will certainly want to add it all.